-If a clinical study is not available to you, or if no appropriate clinical studies exist, and if your treating physician believes that expanded access may be an option for you, please ask your treating physician to contact GBT on your behalf at email@example.com.
-GBT will acknowledge receipt of Expanded access requests within 72 hours.
-GBT will review, and in appropriate cases, follow-up with the treating physician for requisite information and a formal request for consideration.
+If your treating physician believes that expanded access may be an option for you and no appropriate ongoing clinical study is available to you, please ask your treating physician to contact GBT on your behalf at firstname.lastname@example.org.
+GBT will acknowledge receipt of expanded access requests within 72 hours.
+GBT will review and follow-up with the treating physician for further information as needed in order to determine whether a formal request for expanded access is appropriate.

 GBT is committed to a fair, impartial and consistent approach to evaluating each request for access to our investigational medicines.
 All decisions are based on clinical evidence and guided by the principles outlined below:

-- There are no ongoing or pending clinical studies that are available to the patient.
+- No ongoing or pending clinical studies are available to the patient.

 - The request for expanded access has been made by a qualified and licensed physician with expertise and facilities appropriate for the administration of the therapy, monitoring, managing and reporting side effects, as well as patient experience.

-- There is substantial evidence to support both the safety and the efficacy of our investigational medicine for an indication, typically after positive Phase III data on efficacy and safety become available.
+- Substantial evidence exists supporting both the safety and the efficacy of our investigational medicine for an indication, typically after positive Phase III data on efficacy and safety become available.

 - Expanded access will not compromise or delay the clinical studies needed for potential drug approval and broad availability to patients.

-- There is adequate supply of the investigational medicine.
+- An adequate supply of the investigational medicine exists.

-- It is logistically feasible to make the investigational medicine available outside of a clinical study setting.
+- Making the investigational medicine available outside of a clinical study setting is logistically feasible.

-- All necessary regulatory/institutional approvals have been obtained to allow the administration.
+- All necessary regulatory/institutional approvals have been obtained to allow drug administration.